-Investment advisory services are provided to the Funds by Tortoise Capital Advisors, L.L.C., a SEC registered investment adviser (the "Adviser"), pursuant to an investment advisory agreement (the "Advisory Agreement").
-The Adviser specializes in energy investing across the energy value chain, including infrastructure and MLPs and, as of May 31, 2019, the Adviser managed investments of approximately \$16.0 billion in the energy sector, including the assets of publicly traded closed-end funds, open-end funds and private accounts.
+Investment advisory services are provided to the Funds by Tortoise Capital Advisors, L.L.C., also doing business as TCA Advisors, an SEC registered investment adviser ("TCA Advisors" or the "Adviser"), pursuant to an investment advisory agreement (the "Advisory Agreement").
+The Adviser specializes in investing in essential asset companies across the energy value chain, including energy infrastructure.
+As of February 28, 2022, the Adviser managed investments of approximately \$8 billion including the assets of publicly traded closed-end funds, open-end funds and private accounts.

 Pursuant to the Advisory Agreement, the Adviser provides the Funds with investment research and advice and furnishes the Funds with an investment program consistent with each Fund's investment objective and policies, subject to the supervision of the Board.
-The Adviser determines which portfolio securities will be purchased or sold, arranges for the placing of orders for the purchase or sale of portfolio securities, selects brokers or dealers to place those orders, maintains books and records with respect to the securities transactions, and reports to the Board on the Funds' investments and performance.
-The Adviser is solely responsible for making investment decisions on behalf of the Funds.
+The Adviser, and where applicable the Sub-Adviser, determines which portfolio securities will be purchased or sold, arranges for the placing of orders for the purchase or sale of portfolio securities, selects brokers or dealers to place those orders, maintains books and records with respect to the securities transactions, and reports to the Board on the Funds' investments and performance.
+The Adviser and with respect to the Global Renewables Infrastructure Fund and Global Energy Transition Fund, the Sub-Adviser, subject to oversight by the Adviser, are solely responsible for making investment decisions on behalf of the Funds.
 The Board will have sole responsibility for selecting, evaluating the performance of, and replacing as necessary any of the service providers to the Funds, including the Adviser.

-The Adviser serves as investment adviser to the Tortoise MLP & Pipeline Fund and Tortoise Select Opportunity Fund, two other series of the Trust.
-The Adviser also serves as investment adviser to Tortoise Energy Infrastructure Corporation ("TYG"), Tortoise Power and Energy Infrastructure Fund, Inc. ("TPZ"), Tortoise MLP Fund, Inc. ("NTG"), Tortoise Pipeline & Energy Fund, Inc. ("TTP"), Tortoise Energy Independence Fund, Inc. ("NDP") and Tortoise Essential Assets Income Term Fund ("TEAF"), which are publicly traded closed-end investment companies that invest in MLPs, pipeline and energy companies.
+The Adviser also serves as investment adviser to Tortoise Energy Infrastructure Corporation ("TYG"), Tortoise Power and Energy Infrastructure Fund, Inc. ("TPZ"), Tortoise Midstream Energy Fund, Inc. ("NTG"), Tortoise Pipeline & Energy Fund, Inc. ("TTP"), Tortoise Energy Independence Fund, Inc. ("NDP"), and Ecofin Sustainable and Social Impact Term Fund ("TEAF") which are publicly traded closed-end investment companies that invest in MLPs, pipeline and energy companies.

 The Adviser is indirectly controlled by Lovell Minnick Partners LLC ("Lovell Minnick").
-The Adviser is an indirect wholly owned subsidiary of Tortoise Investments, LLC ("Tortoise Investments"), a company that owns essential asset and income-oriented investment advisers.
-A vehicle formed by Lovell Minnick and owned by certain private funds sponsored by Lovell Minnick and a group of institutional co-investors owns a controlling interest in Tortoise Investments.
-Certain employees of the Adviser own an indirect minority interest in the Adviser.
-Tortoise Index Solutions, LLC, an affiliate of the Adviser, serves as investment adviser to four other series of the Trust.
+The Adviser is an indirect wholly owned subsidiary of TortoiseEcofin Investments, LLC ("TortoiseEcofin Investments"), a company that owns essential asset and income-oriented investment advisers.
+A vehicle formed by Lovell Minnick and owned by certain private funds sponsored by Lovell Minnick and a group of institutional co-investors owns a controlling interest in TortoiseEcofin Investments.
+Certain employees of the Adviser, including the Portfolio Managers, own a minority interest in TortoiseEcofin Investments.
+TIS Advisors, an affiliate of the Adviser, serves as investment adviser to three other series of the Trust.

-As of July 31, 2019, the Adviser had 100 employees, including the members of the Fund's senior investment team.
+As of February 28, 2022, TortoiseEcofin Investments, LLC's registered investment adviser entities had 130 employees in the aggregate, including 66 employees at the Adviser, and including the members of the Fund's senior investment team.